Ask these very important questions, before you buy a tank!

 6. Bolts maximum stress.

 It is common knowledge that the bolts take up most of the stress due to the water pressure and need to have an ultimate tensile strength of 800 Mpa, the design codes limits the maximum stress to 200 Mpa.
-Make sure the tank you buy use the correct strength bolt according to the design specification.
+Make sure the tank you buy use the correct strength bolt according to the design specification for bolted steel tanks.

 7. Hot rolled steel design.